apiato/documentation/docs/features/hash-id.md

     - [for URL ID's](#for-url-ids)
 - [Availability](#availability)

-Hashing your internal ID's, is very helpful feature for security reasons (to prevent some hack attacks) and business reasons (to hide the real total records from your competitors).
+Hashing your internal ID's, is a very helpful feature for security reasons (to prevent some hack attacks) and business reasons (to hide the real total records from your competitors).

 ## Enable Hash ID {#enable-hash-id}

 Set the `HASH_ID=true` in the `.env` file.

-Also with the feature make sure to always use the `getHashedKey()` on any model, whenever you need to return an ID (mainly from transformers) weather hashed ID or not.
+Also, with the feature make sure to always use the `getHashedKey()` on any model, whenever you need to return an ID (mainly from transformers) weather hashed ID or not.

 Example: